 There is a wide range of acne medication options available: from topical treatments for mild symptoms through to drugs of varying strengths to treat more severe cases.
 The right medicine, when used according to prescription, will help to reduce blemishes and decrease the risk of permanent damage to skin.
 This article outlines the most common acne medications.
-You can find out more about each of them in Acne treatments: how they work and their possible side effects.

 How do I know if medical treatment is the right option for my skin?